-Jet Boat Reverse
+Jet Boat Controls In Reverse

 It is not a stretch to say that attempting to maneuver a Yamaha jet boat in reverse was a challenge for many owners from 1996 to 2018.
 The reason for this less than optimal reverse control was due to the design of the reverse outlet on the underside of the deflector nozzle.